 House swapping is fantastic for you who want to live like locals on your terms.
 However, you will also want to ensure you won’t damage the house you’ve swapped.

-Usually, these sites will charge you a small fee, so keep that in mind.
-Also, you can find sites where you can trade other skills for a place to stay.
-Moreover, participating in WWOOF or any similar services doesn’t give you a work visa.
+These sites will charge you a small fee.
+Also, find sites where you can trade other skills for a place to stay.
+Moreover, participating in these services doesn’t give you a work visa.
 Instead, you will have to enter your desired country on a tourist visa.

 If you don’t mind sitting in one spot overnight without access to a shower or room to move around, you’ll probably like sleeping on public transportation that’s taking you somewhere overnight.

-Timeshares, or vacation ownerships, are a commitment that you’re trapped in for the rest of your life where you pay maintenance fees to have annual trips to a specific resort.
-Vacation ownerships come in two forms:
+Timeshares, or vacation ownership, are a commitment that you’re trapped in for the rest of your life where you pay maintenance fees to have annual trips to a specific resort.
+Vacation ownership come in two forms:

-Right-to-use contract: otherwise known as a shared, leased contract, gives you the right to use the timeshare for “X” number of years.
-Moreover, you will divide the use of your vacation ownership among other timeshare owners.
-Also, with this contract, you can’t sell or rent your timeshare.
+1. Right-to-use contract: otherwise known as a shared, leased contract, gives you the right to use the timeshare for “X” number of years.
+You will divide the use of your vacation ownership among other timeshare owners.

-Shared deed contract: divides the timeshare property ownership between everyone who owns the timeshare.
-With this contract, you and other owners must designate specific times when anyone can use the timeshare.
-Also, you have the right to transfer ownership with this contract.
+2. Shared deed contract: divides the timeshare property ownership between everyone who owns the timeshare.
+You and other owners must designate specific times when anyone can use the timeshare.
+Also, you have the right to transfer ownership.

 Timeshares are good for you who want to vacation at a specific spot each year.
 However, owning a timeshare can often come with high interest rates.
 Also, if you have a medical issue for some reason, you must continue paying for certain contracts’ costs.

-Keep in mind that I don’t condone purchasing timeshares, nor do I consider them worthy investments.
-However, I included them on this list to inform you of your options.
+I don’t condone purchasing timeshares, nor do I consider them worthy investments.
+I included them on this list to inform you of your options.

-You can think of renting a boat home-like renting an RV, except you’re on the water—and they’re much bigger.
-With these forms of accommodation, you’ll have full-sized kitchens, hot tubs, and other amenities the owners include.
+Think of renting a boat home-like renting an RV, except you’re on the water—and they’re much bigger.
+You’ll have full-sized kitchens, hot tubs, and other amenities the owners include.